huff-language/huffc/README.md

     yarn global add huffc
     ```

 **Note:** You may need to add yarn to your system's path to access globally installed packages.
 See [the yarn docs on global](https://classic.yarnpkg.com/en/docs/cli/global) for more details.

+Also try with sudo as there may still be an issue with Yarn incorrectly using the Node.js installation directory as the executable directory, which is not writable by normal users:

+    ```shell
+   sudo yarn global add huffc
+    ```

 ## Hello World